 Weighted Prerequisite GPA of Selected Courses: The program will base the majority of admission points on prerequisite grades of selected courses.
 Each health science program has designated specific prerequisite courses where a minimum grade requirement must be met.
 Refer to the program pages for this information and a listing of the identified courses to be used in the calculations below.
+The grades earned in transferred courses will also be utilized in these calculations.
 (GPA is defined as the value on a 4.0 scale corresponding to a letter grade.)

-- Non-Weighted Courses: - required prior to program application and acceptance - hold no weight in the GPA calculation for admittance - must be satisfactorily completed, per program requirements - are not subject to withdrawal and / or repeat policies - Single-Weighted Courses: - required prior to program application and acceptance - provide some significant prerequisite knowledge and skills and therefore holds some weight in the GPA calculations for admittance. - subject to withdrawal and / or repeat policies - Double-Weighted Courses: - required prior to program application and acceptance

-- provides significant prerequisite knowledge and skills and therefore holds more weight in GPA calculations for admittance.

-- subject to withdrawal and / or repeat
+- Non-Weighted Courses: - required prior to program application and acceptance - hold no weight in the GPA calculation for admittance - must be satisfactorily completed, per program requirements - are not subject to withdrawal, repeat, and transfer policies - Single-Weighted Courses: - required prior to program application and acceptance - provide some significant prerequisite knowledge and skills and therefore holds some weight in the GPA calculations for admittance. - subject to withdrawal, repeat, and transfer policies - Double-Weighted Courses: - required prior to program application and acceptance - provides significant prerequisite knowledge and skills and therefore holds more weight in GPA calculations for admittance. - subject to withdrawal repeat, and transfer policies

-- Test-Out Courses:

-- these are not weighted courses
+Test-Out Courses: these are not weighted courses